raspberrypilearning/gravity-simulator/worksheet.md

 1. To create a variable, click on `Variables` in the blocks palette and then click `Make a Variable`.
 The New Variable window opens and asks you to type a name for your variable.
 1. Name the first variable `gravity` and ensure that `For all sprites` is checked before clicking **OK**.
-	A variable holds a value that can be changed.
+	A variable holds a value that can be changed, and can be used elsewhere in your program.
 1. You’ll see some orange blocks are added to your `Variables` area called `gravity`, and a small counter box will appear on the stage.
 1. You need to make another variable in the same way as before called `velocity`.